What Kind of Flour is Used to Make Roux

 Step 3.
 Reduce the heat and cook for about 2 minutes while stirring it.
 The roux should appear foamy and should resemble a paste.

 White roux is best at thickening dishes and is frequently used in white sauces.
 The darker the roux, the more flavor and aroma it has.
-It might not be as good at thickening sauces as white roux, but it gives a dish an incredibly tasty, nutty aroma.
+It might not be as good at thickening sauces as white roux, but it gives a dish a delicious, nutty aroma.

 Tip: If you’re making a brown or dark roux, we recommend using oil instead of butter because your roux won’t burn.

-When making a roux, the usual recommendation is to always use equal amounts of butter and flour or a 1:1 ratio.
-This is also very easy to remember and hard to mess up if you’re making a roux for the first time.
+When making a roux, the usual recommendation is always to use equal amounts of butter and flour or a 1:1 ratio.
+This is also easy to remember and hard to mess up if you’re making a roux for the first time.

-However, you’ll find that different recipes call for different butter-flour ratio.
-This may depend on personal preferences but we find that using equal measures of butter and flour work perfectly.
+However, you’ll find that different recipes call for different butter-flour ratios.
+This may depend on personal preferences, but using equal measures of butter and flour works perfectly.

-You can use slightly more flour than butter though.
-The most important thing is that there is enough butter to coat the flour.
+You can use slightly more flour than butter, though.
+The most important thing is enough butter to coat the flour.
 If there is not enough butter, the roux will be lumpy.

 Also, if your dish requires a thinner roux, you can use less flour.

-As we previously explained, the color of the roux can range from white, blonde, brown, to dark brown.
-The color of the roux is determined by the duration of cooking.
+As we previously explained, the color of the roux can range from white, blonde, and brown to dark brown.
+The duration of cooking determines the color of the roux.
 The longer you cook the roux, the darker it gets.

-If your recipe calls for a darker roux, make sure to follow the instructions for making a brown roux.
+If your recipe calls for a darker roux, follow the instructions for making a brown roux.
 White sauces such as bechamel usually require a light-colored roux.

 What Makes Roux Lumpy?